 UPDATE: The end of the year is a great time to review your mutual fund year-end distributions.
 You should try to avoid them if possible.
 If you haven’t done so already, read through Fidelity’s primer on Mutual Funds and Taxes below.

 You don’t need to worry about year-end distributions with individual stocks.
 But with mutual funds, you absolutely need to worry.
-It’s why at Young Research we favor individual stocks in both our Retirement Compounders and Maximizers investment strategies.
+It’s why at Young Research we favor individual stocks in both our Retirement Compounders investment strategy.
 Here’s a primer on year-end distributions courtesy of Fidelity.
 Pay particular attention to tax strategies for mutual funds, or avoid it altogether by owning stocks.